FOREX-Political risks weigh on euro, yen gains

 Uncertainty about the two rounds of the French presidential election on April 23 and May 7 drove the premium that investors demand for holding French over German government debt to its highest in more than four years.

+Centrist Emmanuel Macron was forced on Tuesday to deny an extramarital affair and conservative Francois Fillon pressed on with efforts to salvage his reputation after accusations that he used taxpayers' money to pay his wife for work that she may not have done.

-Opinion polls show Centrist Emmanuel Macron slightly ahead of conservative Francois Fillon in the first round, but behind far-right National Front leader Marine Le Pen, who has vowed to pull France out of the euro zone and hold a vote on its membership in the European Union.
+Opinion polls show Macron slightly ahead of Fillon in the first round, but behind far-right National Front leader Marine Le Pen, who has vowed to pull France out of the euro zone and hold a vote on its membership in the European Union.

-Against the yen, the euro lost half a percent to 119.55, its lowest since Dec.
-5. Dealers said a $2 billion options expiry at 112 yen was likely to stand in the way of further gains before Prime Minister Shinzo Abe meets Trump on Friday.
+Against the yen, the euro lost half a percent to 119.48, its lowest since Dec.
+5.

-Sweden's crown and the Swiss franc, European alternatives to holding euros whose central banks have worked to oppose appreciation, gained 0.2-0.3 percent.

-"We think that the (crown) currency can continue to strengthen in the coming months without triggering a response from the Riksbank," Goldman Sachs analysts said in a morning note.
-They forecast the crown at 9.15, 9.00 and 8.70 in 3, 6 and 12 months respectively, compared to 9.4524 on Wednesday.

-Both the dollar and yen have also drawn some support from a return of nerves around China's yuan following the new year holiday.
+Both the dollar and yen have drawn some support from a return of nerves around China's yuan following the new year holiday.
+Beijing's foreign exchange reserves unexpectedly fell below the $3-trillion level last month for the first time in nearly six years.

 "After the difficult first few weeks of the year, we see more strength for the dollar coming through," said Alessio de Longis, a portfolio manager and macro strategist with Oppenheimer Funds in New York.